1992 Brazilian Grand Prix: Race report

 On the parade lap, Gerhard Berger stalled and had to start at the back.
-At the start, Mansell was poor and Patrese blasted ahead of him with Brundle getting ahead of Alesi.
+Mansell’s start was poor and Patrese blasted ahead of him with Brundle getting ahead of Alesi.
 The order from there was Patrese, Mansell, Senna, Schumacher, Brundle and Alesi.
-Berger had to retire after only 4 laps in the pits with electrical failure.
-The Williamses pulled away while Senna was holding the rest at bay; Schumacher was 30 seconds behind by the time he had passed Senna for third on lap 13.
+Berger had to retire after only four laps in the pits with electrical failure.
+Both Williams cars pulled away while Senna was holding the rest at bay; Schumacher was thirty seconds behind by the time he had passed Senna for third on lap 13.
 Martin Brundle and Jean Alesi passed him soon afterwards and Senna retired with engine problems on lap 17.

 The stops brought Alesi closer to Brundle and Alesi made his move on lap 31.
 The two collided, with Brundle spinning out into retirement as a result.
 This promoted Karl Wendlinger in the March up to fifth and he was there until his clutch failed on lap 56.
-As Thierry Boutsen collided with teammate Érik Comas in the leading Ligier and forced the Lotus of Johnny Herbert off into the gravel at the Senna S as it forced both drivers to retire but Comas managed to continue, this incident happened just six laps after Brundle's retirement, Comas would soon retire with gearbox failure on lap 42 which meant a double retirement for Ligier.
+Thierry Boutsen collided with teammate Érik Comas in the leading Ligier and forced the Lotus of Johnny Herbert off into the gravel at the Senna S, forcing Boutsen and Herbert to retire but Comas managed to continue, this incident happened just six laps after Brundle's retirement, Comas would soon retire with gearbox failure on lap 42 which meant a double retirement for Ligier.
 Meanwhile, Mansell pitted while passing back markers and took advantage of subsequent clear laps, taking over first place when Patrese pitted after slower laps passing more of the back markers.
-Mansell then built a lead and won with a 29-second lead over Patrese in second, making it yet another Williams 1–2 and lapping the rest of the field ahead of Michael Schumacher, Jean Alesi, Ivan Capelli who was able to score his first points for Ferrari in fifth (which was Ferrari's only double points finish of the season) and Michele Alboreto scoring his first point for Footwork.
+Mansell then built a lead and won with a 29-second lead over Patrese in second, another Williams 1–2 and lapping the rest of the field ahead of Michael Schumacher, Jean Alesi, Ivan Capelli who was able to score his first points for Ferrari in fifth (which was Ferrari's only double points finish of the season) and Michele Alboreto scoring his first point for Footwork.